Loyalist feud

-A loyalist feud refers to any of the sporadic feuds which have erupted almost routinely between Northern Ireland's various loyalist paramilitary groups during and after the ethno-political conflict known as the Troubles broke out in 1969.
-The feuds have frequently involved problems between and within the Ulster Defence Association (UDA) and the Ulster Volunteer Force (UVF) as well as, later, the Loyalist Volunteer Force (LVF).
+Sporadic feuds erupted almost routinely between Northern Ireland's various loyalist paramilitary groups after the ethno-political conflict known as the Troubles began in 1969.
+The feuds have frequently involved conflicts between and within the Ulster Defence Association (UDA) and the Ulster Volunteer Force (UVF) as well as, later, the Loyalist Volunteer Force (LVF).

 UDA–UVF feuds

 Although the UDA and UVF have frequently co-operated and generally co-existed, the two groups have clashed.
 Two particular feuds stood out for their bloody nature.

 1974–1975

 A feud in the winter of 1974-75 broke out between the UDA and the UVF, the two main loyalist paramilitary organisations in Northern Ireland.
 The bad blood originated from an incident in the Ulster Workers' Council strike of May 1974 when the two groups were co-operating in support of the Ulster Workers' Council.
 That support the UDA and UVF members were giving involved shutting down their own social clubs and pubs due to complaints from loyalist wives of the striking men.
 The reason for this was with the men not working and funds being tight, the wives saw what little money they did have being spent at the pubs and social clubs controlled by UDA/UVF; therefore, the wives put pressure on the leaders of both groups to shut them down for the duration of the strike, and after consultation they agreed.
 All shut down except for a lone UVF-affiliated pub on the Shankill Road.
 On a November night in 1974, a UVF man named Joe Shaw visited the pub for a drink.
 While there, he was "ribbed by the regulars about having allowed his local to be closed".
 A few pints later Shaw and some friends returned to their local, on North Queen St., and opened it up.
 UDA men patrolling the area had seen the pubs lights on and ordered Shaw and his friends to close the place down and go home.
 Shaw refused, and the UDA men left, but they returned a short while later with a shotgun, determined to close the pub down.
 In the brawl that developed Shaw was fatally wounded.
 A joint statement described it as a tragic accident, although a subsequent UVF inquiry put the blame on Stephen Goatley and John Fulton, both UDA men.
 With antagonism growing, another man was killed in a drunken brawl on 21 February 1975, this time the UDA's Robert Thompson.
 This was followed by another pub fight in North Belfast in March and this time the UVF members returned armed and shot and killed both Goatley and Fulton, who had been involved in the earlier fight.
-The following month, UDA Colonel Hugh McVeigh and his aide David Douglas were the next to die, kidnapped by the UVF on the Shankill Road and taken to Carrickfergus where they were beaten before being killed near Islandmagee.